 20. Isn’t there duplication of roles with other Government Agencies like UIA, URA or UEPB?

 No, there is no duplication of roles.
-As much as these roles might seem similar, our distinct mandate is to facilitate, license and regulate entities operating in Free Zones in Uganda.
+As much as these roles might seem similar, our distinct mandate is to facilitate, license and regulate entities developing and operating in Free Zones in Uganda.

 However, in aspects to do with investment promotion, Customs control, trade and market promotional services, quality assurance and standards, we shall be working closely with the other Government Departments and Agencies.

-21. Are there already created free zones in Uganda, or those in the offing?
+21. Are there any Free Zones in Uganda, or those in the offing?

 In conclusion, the Free Zones concept is beneficial both for the Ugandan economy and for individual Ugandans.
-We, at the Uganda Free Zones Authority, are ready to work with the Ugandan business community and attract foreign direct investment for the development of the country.
+We, at the Uganda Free Zones Authority, are working with the Ugandan business community and attract foreign direct investment for the development of the country.